Legal Online Poker in the US: Can I Play in my State?

 New York

 Year after year, lawmakers put online poker bills on the table only to fail to push them toward hearings and votes.
-In 2023, State Senator Addabbo encouraged full igaming instead of just online poker, and that bill has potential for success.
+In 2023 and 2024, State Senator Addabbo encouraged full igaming instead of just online poker, but both bills appear to have failed again.

 North Carolina